-Get ready to immerse yourself in the wonder of the Great Everest Base Camp Trek Himalayan Country
+Get ready to immerse yourself in the wonder of Great Everest Base Camp Trek Himalayan Country."

 Get ready to immerse yourself in the wonder of the Great Everest Himalayas.
 The Everest Base Camp Trek is one of the most beautiful as well as famous trekking journeys of Nepal.
 Together with the beauty of the Himalayas, the trek is culturally enticing which makes it the trek of a lifetime for the trekkers.
 Experience the Khumbu’s many majestic features, go through amazing mountain valleys and revel in the region’s awe-inspiring hallmarks.
 Similarly, observe the legendary Sherpa Culture of the Khumbu region.
 Embarking a journey that was first done by Sir Edmund Hillary and Tenzing Norgay Sherpa in 1953 is a matter of immense pride and glory.
 Brace yourself for the most exotic and beauteous journey of your lifetime!

 What are the Highlights of the Everest Base Camp Trek?

 The Everest Base Camp Trek starts from Kathmandu.
 Firstly, you will commence with a sightseeing of the capital city of the country i.e. Kathmandu.
 You will tour the major UNESCO World Heritage Sites of the city which includes revered Hindu and Buddhist temples and monasteries.
 Similarly, it also includes the city’s oldest palace complex.

 Then, you will experience a short beautiful flight to Lukla.
 The short flight to Lukla is adventurous and thrilling.
 In contrast to the hectic hustle and bustle of Kathmandu, Lukla offers a fresh Himalayan environment that will provide a tranquil environment.
 Upon your arrival in Lukla, you can enjoy the green rolling hills and the distant views of the mountains once you arrive in Lukla.